 Sellers can easily set up the new shipping zones and can add the shipping methods for these zones.
 The seller can manage shipping under “Shipping”.

-The seller can add new shipping zone by clicking “Add New Shipping Zone”.
+The seller can add a new shipping zone by clicking “Add New Shipping Zone”.
 Here the seller enters “Zone Name” and selects “Zone Regions”.
-Click “Add Shipping Zone” to add shipping zone.
+Click “Add Shipping Zone” to add the shipping zone.

 After adding shipping zone above, go back to “Shipping” and click the “edit” button for the shipping zone you want to add the shipping methods as shown in the below snapshot:

 By clicking the “edit” button you will see the below page with an option in the last to add the shipping method, click “Add Shipping Method” to add the shipping methods.

 After clicking the “Add Shipping Method” button in the image above, a popup window will appear to select the shipping methods.
 Select the shipping method from the drop-down option and click the button “Add Shipping Method” to add this shipping method to your shipping zone.

 After clicking the “Add Shipping Method” button, you will be redirected back to the “Shipping Zone” page.
 Here click the shipping method name to configure the shipping cost.

 A pop-up will appear to configure the shipping method.
 Here enter the desired shipping cost to be charged and “Save Changes”.